michaeltouati/ESVM/readme.md

 make extract
 ```

-If you want to plot the distribution function phase-space in logarithmic scale, just type :
+If you want to plot 1D1V distribution function phase-space density maps at each dumped time iteration in logarithmic scale, just type :

 ```sh
 make extract_logfe